ryuichiueda/slides_marp/prob_robotics_2025/lesson6-2e.md

 ### Summary of position prediction for "nonlinear robots"

-- Linear approximation allows the Gaussian distribution to calculate the movement and deformation of the distribution.
+- Linear approximation allows to calculate the movement and deformation of the distribution with Gaussian distributions.
     - However, this is an approximation.

 ---